lucho1/CronosEngine/CronosEngine/Cronos/README.md

 * AABBs for Game Objects.
 * GameObjects Copy/Paste
 * Resource Manager: All data (not scene) saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
+* All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.
 * Scene Save & Load
 * TGA Textures Load/Set
 * Modifiable ambient color of the materials
+* Timing implementation: Ability to play pause and stop the game being done in the editor (even with a little "darkness" included at run-time).
+Also, possibility of move time faster/slower (at double and half), pass to the next frame and save the changes in run-time.
+Cute Icons included.

 v0.1
 * Many different types of primitives creation